Understanding Diamond Clarity: Everything You Need To Know Before Your Diamond Purchase

-While imperfections are often invisible to the untrained eye, clarity is still important to the overall brilliance of a diamond.
+Inclusions occur naturally during the diamond growth process and are what make each diamond unique.
+Flawless diamonds are rare.
+The rarer a diamond is, the more valuable it becomes.
+The majority of diamonds will have slight inclusions or imperfections.
+While these imperfections are often invisible to the untrained eye, clarity is still important to the overall brilliance of a diamond.
 Internal spots and lines can affect how light passes through the stone.
 Inclusions can obstruct the refraction and return of light and can impact how cloudy a diamond appears.
+Internally flawless diamonds therefore allow more light to pass through, usually resulting in greater brilliance.
+Imperfect diamonds — the opposite of flawless — will appear dull.
+Helping you find a VRAI created diamond of high clarity at an approachable price point is our goal.

 Diamond clarity chart

 Five factors are considered when assigning a diamond’s clarity grade.
 The size and number of imperfections, their position within the diamond, how they impact its durability, and the noticeable contrast between the imperfections and the diamond itself.
-Flawless diamonds are extremely rare and rank highest in clarity grade.
+As mentioned before, flawless diamonds are extremely rare and therefore rank highest in clarity grade.
 For a diamond to be deemed Flawless, no inclusions or blemishes must be visible under 10-power magnification.
+After Flawless, diamonds are graded as Very, very slightly included or VVS1 and VVS2, as well as Very slightly included, or VS1 and VS2.
+Once again, the inclusions in these diamonds are invisible to the untrained eye.
+When it comes to Slightly included diamonds, or SI1 and SI2, these flaws become visible to the naked eye.
+Imperfect diamonds are rated I1, 12, and 13 for their various degrees of visible inclusion.

-We offer a wide selection of diamonds sustainably created in our zero-emissions foundry, with high clarity grades of VS2 and above that are without any eye-visible inclusions to deliver maximum brilliance.
+VRAI is proud to offer high clarity grade VS2 diamonds and above.
+We offer a wide selection of diamonds sustainably created in our zero-emissions foundry, with high clarity grades of VS2 and above.
+All of our VRAI created diamonds, including those we select for our engagement ring and fine jewelry designs, are without any eye-visible inclusions in order to deliver maximum brilliance.
 For diamonds with clarity grades below VS2, our graduate gemologists can provide an eye-clean assessment, as the visibility of the inclusions vary depending on the diamond cut and shape.
-All of our VRAI created diamonds are high clarity graded VS2 and above with no eye-visible inclusions to deliver maximum brilliance.

 Our offerings are graded:

-FL: FL diamonds are Flawless with no internal or external imperfections visible under magnification
+FL: FL diamonds are Flawless with no internal or external imperfections visible to a skilled grader under 10-power magnification

 IF: IF diamonds are Internally Flawless but may have small surface blemishes visible under magnification